Introduction to these Lecture Notes

 God made a great distinction between

-of God’s wrath is the chastening of the covenant people first, then the
+The order of God’s wrath is the chastening of the covenant people first,

 Crushing the leader of the land of wickedness is discussed above.
 Stripping from head to foot is a total removal of his armor, thus all his defenses, and thus his defeat.

-seeking to devour the weak surely refers to Israelites on foot being pursued at
+above.
+Warriors seeking to devour the weak surely refers to Israelites on foot

 3:15 It is easy to see how mention of horses churning great waters is repetition and finishes this section.
 But do not miss that the text says your horses.
 This is part of prayer to the God Who acts on behalf of His own.
 (Note how similar Psalm 68 is to Habakkuk 3.)

 "… This is the one I esteem: he who is humble and contrite in spirit, and trembles at my word” (Isaiah 66:2).
 See also Psalm 119:120,161.